RugvedKatole/mrpp_sumo/README.md

       python3 scripts/sumo_to_graphml.py [graph_name]

-  This file stores the graph information in a networkx compatible format.
+  This file stores the graph information in a NetworkX compatible format.

 ### Adding an MRPP algorithm